Apulia: Cuisine

 Important locally produced ingredients include olive oil, artichokes, tomatoes, eggplant, asparagus, and various kinds of seafood.
 Local specialties include the carosello, a variety of muskmelon which is often consumed when unripe.
-Apulian Protected designation of origin (PDO) and Protected geographical indication (PGI) products included cheeses, olive oils, fruits and vegetables, and a type of bread.
+Apulian Protected designation of origin (PDO) and Protected Geographical indication (PGI) products included cheeses, olive oils, fruits and vegetables, and a type of bread.

-Typically Apulian pasta shapes are Orecchiette, Cavatelli, and Troccoli.
-Popular street foods include panzerotti, sgagliozze (Fried Polenta), popizze (small fried balls of pizza dough that are sometimes also called pettule), rustici (puff pastries stuffed with tomatoes, bechamel sauce, mozzarella, and black pepper), the famous pasticiotto (a flaky short bread dough filled with custard), and focaccia barese.
-A popular snack in Apulia are Taralli.
+Typically Apulian pasta shapes are orecchiette, cavatelli, troccoli, strascinati and pizzarieddi, Popular street foods include panzerotti, sgagliozze (fried polenta), popizze (small fried balls of pizza dough that are sometimes also called pettule), rustici (puff pastries stuffed with tomatoes, béchamel sauce, mozzarella, and black pepper), and focaccia barese (foccaccia with fresh tomatoes and olives).
+Some popular pastries / desserts include the famous pasticiotto (a flaky shortbread dough filled with custard), chiacchiere, tette della moniche, sannacchiudere and cupeta.
+A popular snack from Apulia are Taralli.

 Language

 As with the other regions of Italy, the national language (since 1861) is Italian.
 However, because of its long and varied history, other historical languages have been used in this region for centuries.
 The local languages of northern and central Apulia (roughly the provinces of Bari, Barletta-Andria-Trani, and Foggia as well as the northwestern parts of the Province of Taranto) are the Apulian Southern Italo-Romance dialects, including Bari dialect and Tarantino dialect.
 In the southern region of Salento, an extreme Southern Italo-Romance language, the Salentino dialect is widely spoken.
 There is also an Italiot Greek language found in Salento called Griko, which is still spoken by a few thousand Griko people in some areas.
-In addition, a rare daughter language of the Franco-Provençal language called Faetar, is spoken in the mountain villages of Faeto and Celle di San Vito, in the Province of Foggia.
+In addition, a rare daughter language of the Franco-Provençal language called Faetar is spoken in the mountain villages of Faeto and Celle di San Vito, in the Province of Foggia.
 It is sometimes classified as a pair of dialects of Franco-Provençal, Faetar and Cellese.
-The Arbëreshë dialect of the Albanian language has been spoken by a small community since refugees settled there in the 16thcentury.
+The Arbëreshë dialect of the Albanian language has been spoken by a small community since refugees settled there in the 16th century.

 Sports

 Apulia is home to several national football, water polo, volleyball, basketball and tennis clubs.

-Across the top 3 levels of Italian football, the clubs in Apulia include:
+Across the top three levels of Italian football, the clubs in Apulia include: